Oregon Driving Laws for Seniors and Older Drivers

 Learn about driving provisions and special programs focused on keeping both Oregon's older drivers and roadways safe.

-• an additional outside mirror on a vehicle
+• placement of an additional outside mirror on a vehicle

-• driving a vehicle equipped with automatic transmission
+• no driving a vehicle with a manual transmission ("stick shift")

 • driving only while wearing a prosthetic aid.